 This October, after a very frustrating and hectic year, we decided we needed a few days away in a quiet part of Scotland where we could just unwind and enjoy the simpler things in life.
 We are great fans of the area around Tarbert on Loch Fyne, but we go there quite often so we chose to explore a bit further south into Kintyre.
 Of course, most people have heard of this area thanks to Paul McCartney’s song “Mull of Kintyre”, but not many people go there as it does seem strangely remote.
 Coincidentally, we stayed very near to Saddell Bay where they filmed the video for "Mull of Kintyre".

 Campbeltown also has a busy harbour full of fishing boats, but the current fishing fleet is just a shadow of the 19th century herring fishing fleet which numbered around 300 boats.
 Indeed it is hard to reconcile the sleepy atmosphere of modern Campbeltown with the hive of industry that existed here in the late 1800’s / early 1900’s.
-In those days the town had an active ship building industry, it was a busy port for the “puffer” boats on routes to Ireland and the Islands, it had a small coal mining operation at nearby Machrihanish and there was even a small train service that ran from Campbeltown to Machrihanish.
-Today, Campbeltown greets the visitor with an attractive seafront, but the streets and shop fronts behind the seafront are looking rather tired and rundown.
-There is a rather depressed air about the rest of the town and you sense that the town now feels like it is at “the end of a road” rather than being the centre of the action.
+In those days the town had an active shipbuilding industry, it was a busy port for the “puffer” boats on routes to Ireland and the Islands, it had a small coal mining operation at nearby Machrihanish and there was even a small train service that ran from Campbeltown to Machrihanish.
+Today, Campbeltown greets the visitor with an attractive seafront, but the streets and shopfronts behind the seafront would benefit from more tourist trade.

 Interestingly, about a half mile west of Ugadale Hotel is the site where a radio mast was erected in 1906 for the purpose of transatlantic communications.
 The site was chosen as it offered the least obstructed route across the Atlantic between Scotland and another radio mast at Brant Rock in Massachusetts.
 In November 1906, radio operators here were the first to be able to listen in to a radio conversation transmitted from America.
 The mast has long since fallen down thanks to the battering of Atlantic storms, but, if you are interested; you can still find the concrete foundations where it stood.